ahmedalnazer/gis6-frontend/README.md

 ## Available Scripts

-In the project directory, you can run:
+From the project root directory, you can run:

 ### `cd app; npm start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+Should open a browser tab at [http://localhost:8080](http://localhost:8080).

+The development server offers HMR, detailed error messages and other useful development features.

+**NOTE: not for use in production**

+### `cd app; npm run build`

+Build to static files which can be served by Nginx in production

 ### `npm test`